-The EIA’s EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
+PRISM's EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
 By recognizing professional contributions and achievements, PRISM promotes an atmosphere to encourage members to strive for excellence and innovation.

 PRISM's EAGLE Award Program has three primary purposes:

-The EIA EAGLE Award Program was created to recognize an EIA member or its affiliated agency for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.
+The PRISM EAGLE Award Program was created to recognize PRISM members or affiliated agencies for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.

 Other categories may be developed in the future and could include recognition for individuals.
 Recognition can be granted for effort or results.

 Applications for awards will be accepted from November 1 through May 1.
 The Member Services Committee will convene thereafter to review the applications and make selections.
 Additional meetings may be necessary to finalize the determination for recognition.

-The EIA will attempt to recognize at least one member per year in each category, however, it is not required that recognition be given in every category every year.
+PRISM will attempt to recognize at least one member per year in each category, however, it is not required that recognition be given in every category every year.
 At the Committee’s discretion, they may determine that multiple members should be recognized in a particular category.
-It is anticipated that awards be announced and presented at the EIA’s October Board meeting.
+It is anticipated that awards be announced and presented at PRISM's October Board meeting.
 A presentation to the member’s governing board will be scheduled as soon as practical thereafter.